Rajnandini-0804/Restaurant-sales-data-Analysis-python/README.md

 - Couples tend to spend more in certain types of restaurants

-3. Open and run the Jupyter Notebook `zomato_analysis.ipynb`
+3. Open and run the Jupyter Notebook - https://github.com/Rajnandini-0804/Restaurant-sales-data-Analysis-python/blob/main/Restaurant%20sales%20analysis%20project.ipynb